nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy into an empty folder.

-   1. Open the “Command Prompt” (for Windows) or “Terminal” (for Mac/Linux).
+   2. Open the “Command Prompt” (for Windows) or “Terminal” (for Mac/Linux).
-   2. Type `cd` followed by the folder location where you saved the EduConnect file.
+   3. Type `cd` followed by the folder location where you saved the EduConnect file.
-   3. Type and enter the command `java -jar educonnect.jar`
+   4. Type and enter the command `java -jar educonnect.jar`.

         Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by following the instructions from 1ii onwards.<br>
+   2. Re-launch the app by following the instructions from 1ii onwards.<br>
        Expected: The most recent window size and location is retained.

 ### Adding a Student